Veterans’ Health Check — Providers

 We have short and in-depth versions of the guide.

-- Quick reference guide to the ADF post-discharge GP Health Assessment (510KB PDF)
+- Quick reference guide to the ADF post-discharge GP Health Assessment (PDF 510 KB)

-- Guide to the ADF post-discharge GP health assessment (1MB PDF)
+- Guide to the ADF post-discharge GP health assessment (PDF 1 MB)

 Mental Health Advice Book